mickelson/attract/Compile.md

       - OpenAL (this is used by SFML as well)
    * Optional:
-      - The following FFmpeg libraries (required for movies): avformat, avcodec, swscale and either swresample or avresample.
+      - The following FFmpeg libraries (required for movies): avformat, avcodec, swscale, avutil and either swresample or avresample.
       - Fontconfig (to assist with finding fonts).
+      - Xinerama (for multiple monitor support).

 2. Extract the Attract-Mode source to your system.